Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate psychoportation; ML 8th; Craft Psicrown, *catfall, hustle, psionic fly, psionic freedom of movement, wall walker;* Price 28,500 gp.

+### Fiery Ruin
-**Fiery Ruin:** This psicrown has 750 power points.
+This psicrown has 750 power points.
 It is made from reddish iron and is shaped into a twisted circlet studded with reddish crystals.
 It allows use of the following powers.

 -   *Energy ball*
 -   *Energy cone*